mahesh-ms4/pain-app/README.md

 ## Features

 - **Canvas-based endless runner** with simple jump controls.
-- **Live Hume AI streaming** via WebRTC/WebSocket using a short-lived token issued by the backend.
+- **Live Hume AI streaming** by pushing audio and video frames to the Expression Measurement WebSocket API.
 - **Periodic batch snapshots** that submit audio/video clips to the Hume batch API for redundancy.
-- **Secure credential handling** using environment variables and a backend token exchange.
+- **Secure credential handling** using environment variables and a lightweight backend proxy for configuration.
 - **Opt-in monitoring controls** with live status updates and payload inspectors for debugging.

 ## Getting Started